-Pneu-Dart Type ‘C’ disposable opaque polycarbonate resin body RDD Devices (color coded in orange) are 13mm caliber and are designed to provide precise remote drug delivery in a convenient, inexpensive projectile.
+Pneu-Dart Type ‘C’ disposable RDD Devices are 13mm caliber and are designed to provide precise drug delivery in a convenient, inexpensive projectile.
 These RDD Devices are appropriate for use on small or large animals.
-Type ‘C’ RDD Devices are best used with our cartridge projectors.
+Color coded in orange, Type ‘C’ RDD Devices are best used with our cartridge projectors.
 These RDD Devices are used with the following Pneu-Dart Model Projectors: Model 389 – Cartridge Fired, Model 196 – Cartridge Fired, and Model 193 – Cartridge Fired (Model retired)

 Proper remote drug delivery must be delivered to the O-Zone™ injection site.
 Pneu-Dart recommends consistently delivering an appropriate sized practice device to a six-inch target before attempting to deliver any medication remotely.
 The species neutral O-Zone™ is on the side of the neck forward of the shoulder.

 Type ‘C’, ‘P’ and ‘U’ RDD Devices contain a small explosive charge which detonates on impact and quickly injects the liquid.
 RDD Devices equal to or less than 1 cc do not require retention (wire barb or gelatin collar) due to the rate of injection.
 As a consequence of the device mechanics, the RDD Device will “flash” when activated, a real asset in low-light conditions.

 RDD Devices are available with 14-gauge cannula in lengths of 3/8″, 1/2″, 3/4″, 1″, 1 1/4″, 1 1/2″ and 2″.